-Dr. Dewson obtained his medical degree from Columbia College, New York in 1835.
+Dr. Dewson apprenticed and assisted an army surgeon Dr. Barclay in Kingston for 5 years.
+In 1835, Dr. Dewson obtained his medical degree from Columbia College, New York.
 He set up his medical practice at 62 Yonge Street in Toronto in August of 1835.
 In 1837 he was the surgeon to the 2nd Battalion, Queen’s Light Infantry.

 In 1839 he married Emily Baby.
 She was born in 1812 and they had 5 children.
 Adeline Dewson was born in 1843, Emily Augusta Dewson in 1845, Alfred “Fred” Dewson in 1847, Fannie Dewson in 1851 and William Dewson in 1852.

 According to the Centennial Chronicle of Kent Doctors by Victor Lauriston and the Medical Men of Essex County by Dr. J. W. Brien, Dr. Dewson practiced medicine in Chatham.

 Dr. Dewson practiced mainly in the Windsor area.
 Dr. Dewson helped to set up the local school system in Amherstburg.
 He was also instrumental in the planning of All Saints Church in Windsor.
 In 1854, Windsor had a population of 750 people and only 1 doctor, Dr. Alfred Dewson.
 During the cholera epidemic, he set up a cholera hospital in the Great West Storehouse at the corner of Moy Ave. and Riverside Drive.